How Blockchain can transform and elevate banking Sector?

 - value transfer systems

-These recurring cost results in periodic investments.
+The recurring cost leads to periodic investments.
 Therefore, the banking system becomes expensive without ensuring the prevention of data breaches.

-Solution: : Most of the expenses can be reduced by adopting blockchain in banking organizations.
+Solution: Most of the expenses get reduced by adopting blockchain in banking organizations.
 Implementing smart contracts in banks can reduce the costs of:

 - value transfers

 Challenge: Time Consumption

 When many users and third parties are associated with any transaction, the payment process becomes lengthy.
 The process consumes 2 to 3 days or even a week to clear the payment.
 The main reason behind it is the presence of intermediaries.

 The banking system involves multi-layered functioning.
 This means that every transaction has to pass through a couple of intermediaries.
 These intermediaries may be either front and back offices of banks or even third parties.
 For instance, currency exchangers in cross-border payments.
 The time required to execute each transaction is very long and leads to dissatisfaction among the users.

 Blockchain Solution: The availability of peer-to-peer transactions in blockchain reduces the need for intermediaries.
 In addition to this, smart contracts execute and manage the transactions.
 Due to the elimination of multiple layers in the system, payments will get quickly settled.
 Implementing blockchain payment systems app can facilitate instant settlements.

 These prevailing challenges in the banking sector need rectifying technology solutions.
 Blockchain is among such technologies that can help rebuild the bank sectors with speed, accuracy and transparency